AdobeDocs/graphql-mesh-gateway/src/pages/gateway/headers.md

 ### Fastly Prefixing

 API mesh prefixes any Fastly source headers with their source name.
-For example, a source named "commerce" with an `x-magento-cacheid` header is converted to `x-commerce-magento-cacheid`.
+For example, a source named "commerce" with an `x-magento-cache-id` header is converted to `x-commerce-magento-cache-id`.
 However, if your endpoint URL contains "magento", API Mesh assumes you are connecting to an Adobe Commerce instance and does not prefix your headers with a source name.
-Using the previous example, your header would remain `x-magento-cacheid`.
+Using the previous example, your header would remain `x-magento-cache-id`.

 ### 401 errors